zotonic/zotonic/doc/ref/modules/mod_mqtt.rst

 Configuration
 ^^^^^^^^^^^^^

-The MQTT listener is configured in the :file:`~.zotonic/zotonic.config`.
+The MQTT listener is configured in the :file:`zotonic.config`.
+Use ``bin/zotonic configfiles`` to see where this file is located.

 If this file is missing then it can be copied from :file:`~apps/zotonic_launcher/priv/zotonic.config.in`.

 Per default it listens on MQTT port 1883 and MQTT with TLS on port 8883::